Antares84/Gift-Card-Killer/README.md

 # Gift-Card-Killer

-A Filter List for PiHole / Hosts!
+A Killer Hosts List aimed for Pihole!

-This list will add domains that are spam/fake gift card generators to your black list on PiHole or Hosts file.
+Ever see on the web comments that claim to give out free gift cards or generators for free products but instead are just malicious/fradulent/spam?
+This list file will blacklist them for you!

+*Updated regularly but it seems stable.